ferrocene/ferrocene/ferrocene/doc/user-manual/src/targets/thumbv7em-none-eabihf.rst

 `T32 ISA <https://developer.arm.com/Architectures/T32%20Instruction%20Set%20Architecture>`_,
 using the *hard-float ABI* with a single precision FPU.
 This includes the Arm Cortex-M4F and the single-precision variant of the Arm Cortex-M7F.
-The double-precision variant of the Arm Cortex-M7F is also supported but only single-precision operations will be executed on the FPU.
+The double-precision variant of the Arm Cortex-M7F is also supported, but only single-precision operations will be executed on the FPU.

 On this target, functions accepting ``f32`` or ``f64`` will have those